 Payments for Hudson Town Taxes are accepted at the Hudson Town Hall either in person or by mail.
-We accept either cash or checks, and we also accept MasterCard and Visa.
-If you choose to pay your taxes with a credit card, there is a service fee of $3.00 or 3% of the bill - whichever is greater.
-We accept partial payments, and we are glad to work out payment schedules with our taxpayers.
+We accept either cash or checks, and we also accept MasterCard, VISA, Discover and American Express.
+You can use your debit or credit card to pay your taxes without a fee.
+The Town absorbs this cost as a courtsey to our taxpayers.

 Your payment can be made as follows: